rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to use the EuroToken system on a daily basis, users need a way to send and receive the token.
-Because the added value of the system is its decentralised nature, a way to send and receive the asset in a convenient and peer to peer way is needed.
-The TrustChain team has recently come out with an Android super-app[TODO, cite] that showcases some of the IPv8[TODO CITE] and TrustChain[TODO CITE] capabilities.
+Because the added value of the system is its distributed nature, a way to send and receive the asset in a convenient and peer to peer way is needed.
+The TrustChain team has recently come out with an

+Android super-app[TODO, cite] that showcases some of the IPv8 [@ipv8] and TrustChain[TODO CITE] capabilities.
 This app provides the perfect platform to showcase the EuroToken capabilities.